Ganesha-Byanajjara8123/Serial-Pattern-Detection-System-with-One-Second-BCD-Display-Using-Verilog/README.md

 **Explination of the above block diagram**: The system operates on a common 10 kHz clock.
 On the transmitter(TX_COUNTER) side, a 10-bit counter(0-9) generates data which is converted into a serial stream using a parallel-to-serial converter(Serial_trannsmitter).
 The converter sends one bit per clock and generates a ready pulse after every 10 bits, ensuring controlled data transfer.
 The serial stream is continuously monitored by the receiver using a 9-bit shift register(shift_reg[8:0]).
 When the contents match the predefined birthday pattern(110010100=12/20-my BDAY), a hit pulse is generated. a 1-second timer derived from the same clock counts 10,000 cycles and generates a one-second pulse.
-All hit pulses occurring within this interval are accumulated, latched, and reset every second.The latched value(hit_count_latched[9:0]) is then converted from binary to BCD(bcd_h,bcd_t,bcd_o) and encoded to a 7-segment display(seg_hundreds,tens,ones), ensuring the display updates once per second(Bonus point).
+All hit pulses occurring within this interval are accumulated, latched, and reset every second.The latched value(hit_count_latched[9:0]) is then converted from binary to BCD(bcd_h,bcd_t,bcd_o) and encoded to a 7-segment display(seg_hundreds,tens,ones), ensuring the display updates once per second.